axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Gas
 Gas refers to the fees associated with transacting and executing smart contracts or decentralized applications (dApps) on the Ethereum blockchain.
 Ethereum blockchain processes happen through transactions that require gas.
 These gas costs are figured by measuring the computational power required for each action and how long each action takes.
 Gas costs are denoted in gwei, a denomination of ether (ETH), equal to 0.000000001 ETH.
 Gas was built into the system to reward validators who maintain network consensus.
 By adding a cost to each transaction, gas also acts as a spam mitigation tool that deters nefarious network activity.

+## H
+### Hard fork
+A hard fork is a software update that is not backwards compatible.
+In blockchain tech, a hard fork happens when new rules are introduced into the blockchain code that are not compatible with the rules of the blockchain's previous code.

 ## K
 ### Katana
 Every blockchain has its own flagship decentralized exchange (DEX), a place where users are able to swap tokens freely within the ecosystem.
 Ethereum has [Uniswap](https://uniswap.org/), Matic has [Quickswap](https://quickswap.exchange/) and Ronin has [Katana](https://katana.roninchain.com/#/swap).
 Better known as “Ronin DEX”, Katana allows users to swap between tokens within the Axie Infinity ecosystem without leaving the Ronin blockchain.